seif57/Smart-brain/README.md

-# Smart-brain Will detet Faces IN Your Picture
+# Smart-brain Will detect Faces IN Your Picture